ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om3.md

 The restart period is controlled by `restart_option` and `restart_n`, which set how often restart files are written.<br>
 !!! tip
-    To be able to continue an experiment run, writing restart files at the end of an experiment run is required.
-To achieve this, the `restart_*` fields should be set as a divisor of the corresponding `stop_*` values.
-For long runs which are working well, some of these restarts can be automatically removed to save space, see: [Saving model restarts](/models/run-a-model/run-access-om3/#saving-model-restarts).
+    To allow for an experiment to be carried out in multiple runs, or to be started from a previous run, the model must write restart files at the end of each run.
+This can be achieved by setting the `restart_*` fields so that their corresponding time is a divisor of the time corresponding to the `stop_*` values.
+For long-running and stable experiments, some of these restarts can be automatically removed to save space.
+See [Saving model restarts](/models/run-a-model/run-access-om3/#saving-model-restarts) for further details.

 For example, to run a configuration for 2 months and write restart files at the end of the run, set the following in the `~/access-om3/{{example_folder}}/nuopc.runconfig` file: